puppetlabs/puppet-docs/source/pe/3.2/console_navigating_live_mgmt.markdown

 ### Selecting Nodes

 Clicking a node selects it or deselects it.
-Use the "select all" and "select none" controls to select and deselect all nodes that match the current filter.
+Use the __select all__ and __select none__ controls to select and deselect all nodes that match the current filter.

 Only visible nodes --- i.e. nodes that match the current filter --- can be selected.
 (Note that an empty filter shows all nodes.)
 You don't have to worry about accidentally commanding "invisibly" selected nodes.

 ### Filtering by Name

-Use the "node filter" field to filter your nodes by name.
+Use the __node filter__ field to filter your nodes by name.

 ![Nodes being filtered by name][live_nav_namefilter]